BroadbandForum/usp/specification/mtp/coap/index.md

 **R-COAP.7** - When a CoAP client receives a failure indication (e.g., timeout) from the underlying transport layer, the CoAP client MUST indicate a timeout to the USP Endpoint.

-**R-COAP.8** - When a CoAP client receives a failure indication (e.g., timeout) from the underlying transport layer, the CoAP client MUST indicate a timeout to the USP Endpoint.

-**R-COAP.9** - When a CoAP client receives a response code of 4.xx or 5.xx, the CoAP client MUST indicate a CoAP failure to the USP Endpoint.
+**R-COAP.8** - When a CoAP client receives a response code of 4.xx or 5.xx, the CoAP client MUST indicate a CoAP failure to the USP Endpoint.

 When a CoAP client sends a CoAP request, the CoAP client can provide incorrect or missing information in the CoAP request.
 For example, a CoAP client can send a CoAP request with an: